yankeebobo/statamicthemes.github.io/_reference/2013-08-17-accessing-single-grid-rows.md

 ---
-main_img: ""
-title: Accessing Single Grid Rows
+title: "Accessing Single Grid Rows"
-meta_title: ""
+layout: post
+meta_desc: >
-meta_desc: "Want to access a single grid row and conditionally find out if it's empty?
-Using the grid index you can do this easily."
+  Want to access a single grid row and conditionally find out if it's empty?
+Using the grid index you can do this easily.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - reference
 tags:
   - grid
-video: ""
+summary: >
-summary: "Want to access a single grid row and conditionally find out if it's empty?
-Using the grid index you can do this easily, this code snippet provides you with a way to micro manage grid content."
+  Want to access a single grid row and conditionally find out if it's empty?
+Using the grid index you can do this easily, this code snippet provides you with a way to micro manage grid content.
 ---

 {% raw %}